compose-spec/compose-spec/spec.md

   `if_not_present` is considered an alias for this value for backward compatibility.
 * `build`: Compose builds the image.
 Compose rebuilds the image if it's already present.

 If `pull_policy` and `build` are both present, Compose builds the image by default.
-Compose may override this behavior in the toolchain.
+This behavior may be overridden in the toolchain, depending on the implementation.

 ### read_only